Connect with others who understand.

 During a cardiac PYP scan, doctors use a special form of pyrophosphate called Tc99m-PYP.
 This substance contains a tiny amount of radioactive material called technetium, which helps doctors see if there are any amyloid deposits in your heart.

 A PYP scan is not the only test used to help diagnose cardiac amyloidosis.
 Tests like echocardiography provide images of the heart’s structure and function.
-A cardiac MRI scan offers detailed views of the heart’s tissues, and a biopsy is a gold standard for definitive diagnosis.
+A cardiac MRI scan offers detailed views of the heart’s tissues, and a biopsy is still the main test doctors use to confirm the diagnosis when needed.

 Here’s why the PYP scan is done:

-• Amyloid subtype identification — The scan helps your doctor determine the type of cardiac amyloidosis you have.
+• Amyloid subtype identification — The scan helps distinguish ATTR-CM from AL amyloidosis.

 • Severity assessment — The PYP scan shows how much amyloid has built up in your heart.
 This helps doctors understand how serious your condition is, which helps guide your treatment plan.